muldjord/skyscraper/README.md

 * Add the option to scrape from cached data purely originating from certain scraping modules
 * Consider making aliasMap the global baseName instead of just the search term base name.
 This will fix missing brackets in alias names being ignored later on
 * Make it more clear when Skyscraper is in gathering and game list generation mode.
 In gathering mode, consider only showing output for game that aren't loaded from cache
-* Add Sharp X1 platform as 'x1'

 #### Version 3.0.2 (In progress, unreleased)
-* Upped the rom limit from 5 to 250 for the "igdb" module
+* Upped the rom limit from 5 to 35 for the "igdb" module
+* Upped the rom limit from 25 to 35 for the "mobygames" module
 * Added media cache config options to module section
+* Add Sharp X1 platform as "x1"

 #### Version 3.0.1 (27th January 2019)
 * Added note for '--query' option when user forgets to add a file name on command line